Almost, but not yet.

 Courts routinely treat men primarily as financial support for kids who then “visit” their own kids.
 Courts justify unequal physical custody—even when Dad has a work schedule, residence, and proximity to Mom that easily accommodate the kids residing in the equal physical custody of both parents—because they believe (there is no proof) that 1) “kids just need to spend most of their time in one place” 2) “these kids need more time with their Mom more than with their Dad,” and/or 3) “We don’t know whether joint equal custody will work [as if experimenting with custody schedules is tantamount to scarring children for life], err on the side of caution, and just award primary custody to Mom.

-Worst of all, courts will indulge in the self-fulfilling prophecy of, “We don’t have any evidence that joint equal custody would work, so therefore we can conclude it cannot work” when it’s the courts that refuse even to give joint equal custody a losing chance.
+Worst of all, courts can indulge in the self-fulfilling prophecy of, “We don’t have any evidence that joint equal custody would work, so therefore we can conclude it cannot work” when it’s the courts that refuse even to give joint equal custody a losing chance.

 Utah Family Law, LC | divorceutah.com | 801-466-9277